-Dr. Evans is also a staff physician at St. Michael’s Hospital, an Associate Professor of Family Medicine and Public Health, and a Scientist at the Li Ka Shing Knowledge Institute.
-Current projects include crowdfunding The Better Life Project, a Walking Company called the 23 and ½ hours club, and being the CBC doctor for the Sochi 2014 Olympics.
+Dr. Mike is also a staff physician at St. Michael’s Hospital, an Associate Professor of Family Medicine and Public Health, and a Scientist at the Li Ka Shing Knowledge Institute.
+In 2014 he was given and endowed chair at the University of Toronto in Patient Engagement and Child Nutrition.
+Current projects include crowdfunding The Better Life Project, a Walking Company called the 23 and ½ hours club, and recently, the CBC doctor for the Sochi 2014 Olympics.

 His work has been profiled in a wide range of publications from JAMA to the Walrus to the Netflix blockbuster, Orange is the New Black.
 Recent awards include being chosen as the top 10 innovators in health by the Canadian Medical Association, top 45 Canadians over 45, and the Gold medal in Social media at the Web Health Awards.

 He is asked to speak widely about innovation, patient engagement, creativity, and best health.
 He lives in the Annex neighbourhood of Toronto with his family of five who all play hockey.